stefbp066/de-zoomcamp-homework/HW1/homework1.md

   vol-pgadmin_data:
     name: vol-pgadmin_data
 ```
-(5433:5432 has two ports, from the host machine port to the container port.)
+(5433:5432 has two ports, from the host machine port to the container port.\
+Copy-paste the config into a .yml file, and run `docker compose up -d`)

+**From trying all options out after running the .yml file, the answer is localhost:5433 when using external PGAdmin.
+However, accessing the container's own PGAdmin instance via http://localhost:8080/ and making a connection from there will yield the answer of postgres:5432.
+Therefore, the answer is postgres:5432**

 - postgres:5433
 - localhost:5432
 - db:5433
-- postgres:5432
+- postgres:5432 ✅
 - db:5432